 What is an IOSS Number and Do I Need One?

 The Import One Stop Shop (IOSS) is a VAT compliance system introduced by the European Union (EU) to simplify the collection and remittance of VAT for e-commerce businesses shipping goods to EU customers.
-Designed specifically for businesses outside the EU, including non-EU businesses, the IOSS is a streamlined way to declare and pay VAT on cross-border e-commerce sales under €150.
+Designed specifically for non-EU businesses, the IOSS streamlines the VAT process for cross-border sales under €150.
 But what exactly is an IOSS number, and how does it work?

-Using your IOSS number for shipping means customs won’t collect VAT at the border.
-Instead, you handle it through a monthly IOSS return, simplifying the whole process.
+Using your IOSS number means that VAT won’t be collected by customs at the border.
+Instead, businesses handle VAT through a monthly IOSS return, simplifying compliance across the EU.

 Here’s when the IOSS number comes into play: